Rationale

 All marking should be given based on the teacher’s professional judgement and clear assessment criteria and scales, specific (if necessary) for every subject.
 The grading criteria should be linked to the learning objectives and made clear to the students.
 The marking must be meaningful, manageable and motivating for every student.

-At SGIS we expect students to do their best and apply themselves to the fullest of their abilities.
+At SGISP we expect students to do their best and apply themselves to the fullest of their abilities.
 Before work is submitted to be marked, students are expected to:

 Present a neat work with good structure and presentation.
 Proof-read and correct the work before presenting it to the teacher - in order to check for technical mistakes, spelling mistakes, if it flows and makes sense, etc. Self-asses against the success criteria for the task.
 These criteria might have been shared at the start of the task.
-Academic Honesty
+Departments within the school may adapt this feedback checklist based on their teams’ and students’ needs.

-Corresponding to the school’s core values of honesty and transparency, SGIS does not tolerate cheating and plagiarism.
+Corresponding to the school’s core values of honesty and transparency, SGISP does not tolerate cheating and plagiarism.
 Instances like this are dealt with all seriousness.

 The consequences are as follows: